leoovs/unipp/README.md

 However, over the time, developing even a minimal Unicode support has become really tedious.
-That's why I decided to become a third party for myself by moving all of the Unicode support into a separate library that I can easily copy'n'paste into any of my projects (or add it as a __CPM__ package which I plan to support in the future).
+That's why I decided to become a third party for myself by moving all of the Unicode support into a separate library that I can easily copy'n'paste into any of my projects (or add it as a __CPM__ package).
 So yeah, the aim of this library is not really to confirm to the community standards, just mine.

 ## Prerequisites